inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 }
 ```

-`from` can have the value `self` in case the pipeline needs to fetch data from its own widget.
+the `from` field can be set to **"self"**.
+This allows the pipeline to fetch data from the widget that initiated the actions.

+This might seem like an odd thing to do since the message at the beginning of a pipeline will be initialized by the source widget, but as the execution progresses this information may be overwritten.
+Using the `collect` action on **"self"** provides a way to get back to the original content.

 ### Console Log